-FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended February 28, 2022

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission File Number: 001-39348

-ACCOLADE, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-1201 Third Avenue, Suite 1700 Seattle, WA 98101

-(Address of principal executive offices including zip code)

-Registrant's telephone number, including area code: (206) 926-8100 egistered nursuant to Section 12(b) of the Act Securities r

-Securities registered parsuant to Securit 12(0) of the rich Title of each class Trading symbol Name of each exchange on which registered Common Stock, \$0.0001 par value per share ACCD The Nasdaq Stock Market LLC (The Nasdaq Global Select Market)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🖾 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🖾

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 Yes 🖾 No 🗖 davs.

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🖾 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. 🖾

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant was approximately \$2.8 billion as of the last business day of the registrant's most recently completed second fiscal quarter, based upon the closing sale price on The Nasdaq Global Select Market reported for such date.
-Excludes an aggregate of 6,650,953 shares of the registrant's common stock held as of such date by officers, directors and stockholders that the registrant has concluded are or were affiliates of the registrant.
-Exclusion of such shares should not be construed to indicate that the holder of any such shares possesses the power, direct or indirect, to direct or cause the direction of the management or policies of the registrant or that such person is controlled by or under common control with the registrant.
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended February 29, 2024 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to (4) Commission File Number: 001-3 Œ ACCOLADE, INC (Exac t name of registrant as specified in its charter) Delaware 01-0 969591 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) (Ad 1201 Third Avenue, Suite 170 Seattle, WA 98101 dress of principal executive offices zip code) nt's telephone number, including area code urities registered pursuant to Section 12(b) Title of each class Trading symbol Name of each exchange on w Common Stock, \$0.0001 par value per share ACCD The Nasdaq Stock Ma (The Nasdaq Global Selo Indica te by check mark if the registrant is a well-known seasoned issue er, as defined in Rule 405 of the Securities Ac et.
+Yes ⊠ No □ Indica te by check mark if the registrant is not required to file reports p ursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ te by check mark whether the registrant (1) has filed all reports thorter period that the registrant was required to file such reports - C g the preceding 12 months (or for te by check mark whether the registrant has submitted electronic g the preceding 12 months (or for such shorter period that the reg ion S-T (§ 232.405 of this chapter) Indica defini te by check mark whether the registrant is a large accelerated tions of "large accelerated filer," "accelerated filer," "smaller rep filer, an accelerated filer, a non-accelerated orting company," and "emerging growth com I filer, smaller reporting company, or an en upany" in Rule 12b-2 of the Exchange Act. nerging growth company.
+See the Large accelerated filer Non-accelerated filer □ Smaller reporting Emerging growth a company $\square$ emerging growth company, indicate by check mark if the reginder provided pursuant to Section 13(a) of the Exchange Act. $\square$ strant has elected not to use the extended to ransition period for complying with any ne w or revised financial accounting te by check mark whether the registrant has filed a report on and of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered S r financial reporting under Section urities are registered pursuant to Section 12(b) of the Act, indicatously issued financial statements. $\Box$ e by check mark whether the financial statem ents of the registrant included in the filing re flect the correction of an error to te by check mark whether any of those error corrections are rests rs during the relevant recovery period pursuant to § 240.10D-1(b ncentive-based compensation received by an y of the registrant's executive Indica te by check mark whether the registrant is a shell company (as d efined in Rule 12b-2 of the Exchange Act).
+Y es □ No ⊠ or that such person is controlled by or under common control with the registrant.

-As of April 26, 2022, 67,294,511 shares of the registrant's common stock were outstanding.
+As of April 19, 2024, 78,356,908 shares of the registrant's common stock were outstanding.